carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 	await C.player.say("I have to pay attention or I will step on it.")
 ```

-At this point you should be familiar with those instructions.
+At this point, you should be familiar with those instructions.
 Run the game and see how the main character comments on the mess left by its younger friend.
 This comment conveys some lore about the game world, telling the player something about Popsy's personality (we added Popsy as a second character earlier), but it's pretty long and we may want to put our accent on the second part: paying attention before stepping over it.
-This may be a signpost to suggest the player that it's better to pick the toy car up.
+This may be a signpost to suggest to the player that it's better to pick the toy car up.

 To achieve our design goal, we'll add a bit of logic to our interaction, leveraging the power of GDScript.
 We will create a boolean property for the toy car  (boolean means the property can be either `true` or `false`, no other values are allowed), and will use it like a switch, to know if we already examined the prop at least one time.
 This way we'll make the main character say only the second line if the player examines the prop more than once.